zacharyrodwatkins/fitsParser/README.md

 ## Other Commands

   - '-all': Specifiy that all collums in the fits file should be included in 				the data frame.
 Other commands still aplly, and aliases provided still hold.
   - '-i': Used to specify inputs, and as such will be added to the inputs list.
   - '-0': Specify outputs to be added to outputs list.
+  - '-c[x]: to specify order in wavelength for magnitudes is various band.
+			This format allows for the automatic generation of colours.
+By default, colours are computed with the 2 nearest bands.
+If one 				wishes to comupute more colours, they could call makeColours(N=2) 				method on a fitsParser object, obviously specifying ones own value 				for N. x can be either an integer or decimal number

 ## Other Notes on Syntax and Beyond
-  - All commands are to be on their own lines.
+  - All commands/fields are to be on their own lines.
+  - Specifiers are always preceded by a dash: -
   - If either the file name or the commands are passed directly to the fitsParser constructor, they are given precedence over any commands that may be secified in the text file.